Jean-Baptiste Colbert: Promoter of culture and science

 He reorganised the Academy of Painting and Sculpture which Mazarin had established.
 Wishing to increase the prestige of the image of France and the French royal family, Colbert played an active role in bringing the great Italian architect-sculptor, Gian Lorenzo Bernini, to Paris (June–October 1665), in order to design the new East Facade of the Louvre.
 This was a striking coup and caused a sensation because Bernini, the most famous artist in all of Europe, had never before (or after) consented to travel any significant distance to meet a patron, however highly ranked, but had to agree in this case for reasons of diplomacy between France and the Holy See.
 While in France, Bernini also sculpted a marble portrait bust of Louis XIV (Versailles palace).
 However the relations between the two strong-willed men, Colbert and Bernini, proved melodramatically stormy.
 Bernini's Louvre design was ultimately rejected.

-Colbert himself became a member of the Académie française; and proposed one very characteristic rule with the intention of expediting the great Dictionary, in which he had a great interest: no one could count as present at any meeting unless he arrived before the hour of commencement and remained till the hour for leaving.
-In 1673 Colbert presided over the first exhibition of the works of living painters; and he enriched the Louvre with hundreds of pictures and statues.
+In 1666 Colbert established an Académie dedicated to the development of science and advising the government in this field.
+For the French Academy of Sciences he chose scientists, mathematicians, as well as physicists which at the time included anatomists, botanists, and zoologists.
+The first session was held on 22 December 1666 in Paris.
+Colbert himself became a member of the Académie Française.
+He proposed one very characteristic rule with the intention of expediting the great Dictionary, in which he had a great interest: no one could count as present at any meeting unless he arrived before the hour of commencement and remained till the hour for leaving.

+In 1673 Colbert presided over the first exhibition of the works of living painters and he enriched the Louvre with hundreds of pictures and statues.

 He gave many pensions to men of letters, among whom we find Molière, Corneille, Racine, Boileau, P D Huet (1630–1721) and Antoine Varillas (1626–1696); and even foreigners, as Huygens, Carlo Roberto Dati the Dellacruscan.
-Evidence exists to show that by this munificence he hoped to draw out praises of his sovereign and himself; but this motive certainly does not account for all the splendid, if in some cases specious, services that he rendered to literature, science and art.
+Evidence exists to show that by this munificence he hoped to draw out praises of his sovereign and himself.
+But this motive certainly does not account for all the splendid, if in some cases specious, services that he rendered to literature, science and art.